shoogkabiya/PplFinder/README.md

 # Ppl Finder

-Welcome to the Ppl Finder application.
+to see my new app click on the the link:https://shoogkabiya.github.io/PplFinder/#/ Welcome to the Ppl Finder application.
 This app is a simple application which displays randomly generated user information in a list, using the `randomuser.me` API.